-(Note) Xpress Recovery2 checks the first physical hard drive in the following sequence: The first SATA connector, the second SATA connector and so forth.
-For example, When hard drives are attached to the first and third SATA connectors, the hard drive on the first SATA connector is the first physical drive.
+(Note) Xpress Recovery2 checks the first physical hard drive in the following sequence: The first PATA IDE connector, the second PATA IDE connector, the first SATA connector, the second SATA connector and so forth.
+For example, when hard drives are attached to the first IDE and the first SATA connectors, the hard drive on the first IDE connector is the first physical drive.
+When hard drives are attached to the first and second SATA connectors, the hard drive on the first SATA connector is the first physical drive.